storycraft/reactive/README.md

 * `crates/main`: reactivity system integration to winit
 * `crates/reactivity`: Reactivity system implementation

-Not working on no_std yet due to thread_local usage (single threaded fallback to static is not implemented yet)
+Not working on no_std due to thread_local usage (fallback on single threaded environment is not implemented yet)